Any great trip involves a bucket list of food, do not miss these Jamaican fruits as they’ll make your holiday.

 Sugar cane is technically not a fruit in Jamaica but an edible grass.
 But I wanted to include it as it has so many ties to its history, and is one of the plants to eat in Jamaica.

 It is one of the crops Christopher Colombus brought to Jamaica.
-That was a complicated gift as it also brought institutional slavery along with it on the sugar plantations.
+That was a gift with a steep price as it also brought institutional slavery along with it on the sugar plantations.

 Today, sugar cane is an important crop as it is used to make sugar and rum.
 But it is also commonly eaten as snacks, cut up into smaller chunks and sold in small bags.